 Right after the introduction, you should tell the lead the goal of the call.
 Typically, the reason should be “to see if we can help you and your company with…”

 Next, tell the lead you have some questions to see if your company is a good fit for them.
 And to make your lead feel more involved, ask whether they have something specific they want to get out of the call.

 6. Ask the right questions

 Questions are the most crucial part of your call.
-Asking the right questions can help you control the conversation and ensure both you and your lead get value from the call.
+Asking the right questions can help you control the conversation and ensure both you and your lead get value out of it.

-Speaking about time spent, you should be talking less than 45% of the discovery call time, while your lead should take over 55% of the time.
+Speaking about the speaking time, you should be talking less than 45% of the call, while your lead should take over 55% of the time.

 By asking the right questions, you should address one of the following points:

 Here are some of the examples of your sales discovery questions that will help you understand the lead’s problem: